 South Africa reports first case of local transmission of coronavirus

+South Africa reported the first case of local transmission of the coronavirus on Thursday, fuelling concerns that sub-Saharan African health systems could be overwhelmed if local transmission accelerates.

-South Africa's health ministry on Thursday reported the first case of local transmission of the coronavirus, saying a 32-year-old man had contracted it after coming into contact with a Chinese businessman.
+Sub-Saharan Africa has reported far fewer cases of coronavirus than in Europe or China, but some analysts worry it could spread rapidly in poor or overcrowded areas.
+South Africa's Health Ministry said a 32-year-old man contracted the virus after contact with a Chinese businessman.

-"All others (cases) have been by patients who had traveled abroad," the ministry said in a statement, adding that the number of confirmed cases had risen to 17 from 13 on Wednesday.
+"All others have been by patients who had travelled abroad," the ministry said, adding that the number of confirmed cases had risen to 17 from 13 on Wednesday.
+South Africa has not reported any deaths from coronavirus.

+Since the outbreak began in central China in December, more than 126,000 people have been infected by the coronavirus around the world and more than 4,600 have died, according to a Reuters tally.
+South Africa has stepped up screening at ports of entry to try to limit the risk of new infections but has not imposed bans on travel to China or other badly affected countries.

+The government dispatched a plane to repatriate more than 100 South African citizens living under lockdown conditions in the Chinese city of Wuhan.
+None of those being repatriated have tested positive for coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)